First-year applicants complete Yale-specific short essays. Review the 2025-2026 essay topics for all applications.

 • Tell us about a topic or idea that excites you and is related to one or more academic areas you selected above.
 Why are you drawn to it?
 (200 words or fewer)

-Applicants applying with the QuestBridge Application will complete the questions above via the Yale QuestBridge Questionnaire, available on the Yale Admissions Status Portal after an application has been received.
+If applying with the QuestBridge Application, complete the above questions above via the Yale QuestBridge Questionnaire, available on the Yale Admissions Status Portal after your application is sent to Yale.

 • What inspires you?